AMERICA HAS GROWN DEEPLY SKEPTICAL OF THE DEATH PENALTY

 People with intellectual impairments, brain damage, and severe mental illness are more likely to falsely confess, less able to aid in their own defense, and often make less compelling witnesses.
 Moreover, the persistent problem of ineffective legal representation means that evidence of their mental disabilities is often not adequately investigated and presented to the prosecution and jury.
 Even when the evidence is presented, unlike an IQ score or chronological age, there is no way to quantify the impairment that accompanies a traumatic brain injury or a diagnosis of schizophrenia.
 A person with these conditions will often be equally or more functionally impaired than the typical teenager or intellectually disabled person.
 (Source)

 Nationwide, in the five year period from 2013-2017, only nine counties imposed five or more death sentences.

 A HANDFUL OF COUNTIES ACCOUNT FOR THE VAST MAJORITY OF DEATH SENTENCES

 Only a handful of outlier counties still impose the death penalty.
-Just 16 counties out of 3,143 nationwide produced five or more new death sentences since 2010.
-The 16 counties are: Los Angeles (CA), Riverside (CA), Orange (CA), Kern (CA), San Bernardino (CA), Maricopa (AZ), Clark (NV), Dallas (TX), Harris (TX), Caddo Parish (LA), Duval (FL), Miami-Dade (FL), Pinellas (FL), Hillsborough (FL), Mobile (AL), and Jefferson (AL).
-These counties averaged nearly one new death sentence per year in this six-year period.
+Just nine counties out of 3,143 nationwide produced five or more new death sentences between 2013 and 2017.
+The nine counties are: Los Angeles (CA), Riverside (CA), Orange (CA), Kern (CA), Maricopa (AZ), Clark (NV), Harris (TX), Oklahoma (OK), and Mobile (AL).
 These counties are frequently defined by overzealous prosecutors, ineffective defense lawyers, racism, and wrongful or questionable convictions.